-Live Music on Frenchman Street (nights only)
+Live Music on FrenchmEn Street (nights only)

-Frenchman Street is packed with music clubs, bars, and restaurants.
+Frenchmen Street is packed with music clubs, bars, and restaurants.
 If you’re looking for live jazz, check out the Spotted Cat, Snug Harbor, or Blue Nile.
 Look on their websites or social media in advance to see if they’ve got shows going on.

 NEW ORLEANS BOTANICAL GARDENS